-If the college opens late or closes campus due to inclement weather, the students do not attend clinicals (day or evening shifts).
-Those eight hours will be made-up during the last two weeks of the semester as when all make-up time is completed.
+Missed hours will be made-up during the last two weeks of the semester as when all make-up time is completed or as scheduled on designated emergency days set by the college.
 If the college closes early due to bad weather conditions, students are requested to leave clinicals.
 That time will also be made up.
-Students should first alert on their phones and look at the Kaskaskia website www.kaskaskia.edu for closing information.
-If a have student needs to leave clinical early due to inclement weather, the student needs to notify the

-Program Director prior to leaving and the student will have to make-up that missed time.
+Students must have "first alert" on their phones and look at the Kaskaskia website www.kaskaskia.edu for closing information.
+If a student needs to leave clinicals early due to inclement weather, the student needs to notify the Clinical Coordinator prior to leaving and the student will have to make-up that missed time.
 This missed time will not be counted against the student's number of absences.